The Original Muck Boot Waterproof Chelsea Review

-They did well enough in all the conditions we tested (mud, wet rocks, wet grass), but if you really need traction, you're probably already getting a higher, more serious boot to deal with the worse conditions.
-We never felt unstable in these boots on the concrete and mud we find in our day-to-day lives.
+We're surprised by how much traction the Chelsea boots provide, as we didn't expect them to have much, based on their looks.
+However, they can't compete traction-wise with more heavily studded work boots, so they end up in the middle of the pack.
+They did, however, do well enough in all the conditions we tested (mud, wet rocks, wet grass), but if you need traction, you're probably already getting a higher, more serious boot to deal with the worse conditions.
+That said, we never felt unstable in these boots on the concrete and mud we find in our day-to-day lives.

 Low boots aren't as warm as their higher counterparts, which means they're significantly better for casual use, as they don't get as hot.
-Leather boots improve that even further, as leather (even with a waterproof liner) breathes much better than thick rubber.
-This means that these boots are comfortable in far warmer conditions than the rubber boots, and we found ourselves even wearing them comfortably on summer evenings in Seattle, which range between 60 and 70°F.
+Leather boots improve that even further, because leather (even with a waterproof liner) breathes much better than thick rubber.
+This means that these boots are comfortable in far warmer conditions than rubber boots, and we found ourselves even wearing them comfortably on summer evenings in Seattle, which range between 60 and 70°F.

-Everyone we asked loved the looks of the Chelsea boots, which are a perfect example of the traditional "Chelsea"-style boot, a style originally created in the 1840's (roughly around the same time as rainboots) by Queen Victoria's shoemaker, who patented the boots, stating:
+Everyone we asked loved the looks of the Chelsea boots, which are a perfect example of the traditional "Chelsea"-style boot originally created in the 1840's (roughly around the same time as rainboots) by Queen Victoria's shoemaker, who patented the boots, stating:

 While we're not royalty, we liked wearing these boots around in the city, and they paired well with our wardrobe.
 We did find that they looked odd when we wore them with baggy oil-stained Carhartts, which emphasizes the fact that these really aren't meant for gritty conditions.
 But they look great in a bar with friends!